openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onInterceptKeyEvent(callback: (event: KeyEvent) => boolean)

-Called when the key event is intercepted and before it is consumed by the Webview.
+Called when the key event is intercepted and before it is consumed by the webview.

 **Parameters**